alfaromurillo/org-passwords.el/README.md

 ## Security

-Of course, keep your main password file, encrypted.
+Of course, keep your main password file encrypted.
 In emacs it is enough to for the file to have the file end in .gpg, emacs will tell you what to do when saving it.
 Keep this file in an encrypted drive, do not write the password to your main password file in a post-it and